Skip to main content

 “Meeting.”
 The Madam gestured at the maid who would not understand her language.
 “No.” She shook her head.
 “Nahi.”
 She translated.
 Meera nodded.
 Just then, almost like luck shone on her like the sun on a rainy day, the door opened and the Magistrate came out with a police officer in tow.
 Superintendent of District Imperial Police, Animesh Kumar Mukhopadhyay saluted the District Magistrate of Bakerganj, David Collin.

-“Don’t worry Saheb,” Mukhopadhyay said in fluent English, eyeing the house helps.
+“Don’t worry, Saheb,” Mukhopadhyay said in fluent English, eyeing the house helpers.
 “You are safe under my supervision.
-I agree that the anarchists are active around the area but I will protect you.”
+I agree that the anarchists are active around the area, but I will protect you.”

 The Magistrate seemed impressed.
 “But I still need some protection at home.
 For my wife and children.”
 Mukhopadhyay agreed, promising to make more efficient plans before taking his leave.

 “Is there some kind of danger, dear?”
-Madam instructed her help to lay his plate asking, as the Magistrate sat down for breakfast.
+Madam instructed her helper to lay his plate, asking, as the Magistrate sat down for breakfast.

 “How are the children?”
 He asked.